MAKROFREEK/installation-guide/README.md

 ![xrandr](xrandr.png)

 Once you've determined which monitor is yours copy it somewhere, memorize it, save it.

 Next you're gonna want to open up an editor vim, neovim, sublime, geany, vscode doesn't matter.

 You're gonna navigate to ~/.config and youre gonna open these files:

 * ~/.config/i3/config

 * ~/.config/polybar/config

 Find in the files where it says **DP-2** and replace with your main monitor.

 *And if you have two or more monitors I recommend also replacing HDMI-0 with your second monitor.*

 ![replacedp2](replacedp2.png)

 Reboot **or** logout **and** switch to i3 on your login manager.

 Finished
 ===========================

 After that, should be it.
 Logout log back in (if youre using a login manager) switch to i3 and boom you're set.

-If you are curious about short cuts for my config just open (with any editor of your choosing) ~/.config/i3/config
+If you are curious about shortcuts for my config just open (with any editor of your choosing) ~/.config/i3/config

+Some common ones are mod4+Enter to bring up a terminal.
+Mod4+d to open up the rofi launcher.
+You'll want to go through that config 100%.

 I prettied up my config recently so should be a breeze to go in and out changing whatever you'd like.